SEC Targets Accounting Fraud in Financial Reporting

 To report accounting fraud and qualify for an award under the SEC Whistleblower Program, the SEC requires that whistleblowers or their attorneys report the tip online through the SEC’s Tip, Complaint or Referral Portal or mail/fax a Form TCR to the SEC Office of the Whistleblower.
 Prior to submitting a tip, whistleblowers should consult with an experienced whistleblower attorney and review the SEC whistleblower rules to, among other things, understand eligibility rules and consider the factors that can significantly increase or decrease the size of a future whistleblower award.

-The SEC brought several significant enforcement actions against companies for accounting fraud and violations in fiscal year 2018, including:
+Recently, the SEC brought several significant enforcement actions against companies for accounting fraud and violations, including:

 - 3/27/18: In Re Maxwell Technologies